Hamzakhan-955/New-localRepo/New-localRepo/README.md

-# New-localRepo
-This is my new local repo on my pc.
+#This is my new local repo on my pc.its sucking